NeuronInnovations/go-adsb/README.md

 See the documentation on [pkg.go.dev](https://pkg.go.dev/kreklow.us/go/go-adsb) for import paths and usage information.

-# About
+# Attribution

-`go-adsb` is maintained by Collin Kreklow.
-The source code is licensed under the terms of the MIT license, see `LICENSE.txt` for further information.
+This project is a fork of [bluvec's repository](https://github.com/bluvec/go-adsb), which itself was forked from the original project by [Collin Kreklow](https://github.com/cjkreklow/go-adsb).

+The original project by [Collin Kreklow](https://github.com/cjkreklow/go-adsb) is licensed under the [MIT License](https://opensource.org/licenses/MIT).

+Credit goes to both [Collin Kreklow](https://github.com/cjkreklow/go-adsb) and [bluvec](https://github.com/bluvec/go-adsb) for their contributions to this project.

+This fork, maintained by Neuron Innovations, aims to build upon their excellent work.